 It is about a 15 minute drive to Barra depending on whether you take the scenic beach road or the inland highway route.
 Lodgings on the north end of the beach are closer.

 From San Miguel de Allende

-If you are coming from San Miguel de Allende, Mexico, here are directions.
-TAR Airlines, a new Mexican regional airline, also has inaugurated flights from Queretaro to Ixtapa/Zihuatanejo.
+If you are coming from San Miguel de Allende, Mexico, here are driving directions.
+There are also flights from Queretaro and Leon.

 There are no banks or ATMs in Barra de Potosi or along the beach and the local restaurants and businesses do not take credit cards.
 They may accept US dollars but at a poor exchange rate.
 So you will want to bring pesos.
 The easiest place to get them is usually your own bank.
 There are money exchange booths in the Ixtapa-Zihuatanejo airport, but you will get a better rate at one of the ATMs in the airport.
 However they sometimes are out of cash and/or have a limit of roughly US$250 per withdrawal.

 Your favorite sunscreen and bug spray.
 A hat, swim suit and sandals.
 It is very casual and tropical here for the most part but you may also want a pair of long slacks and a long sleeved shirt.
 Binoculars (if you enjoy bird watching or looking for whales out on the water).
 Sometimes people have special food items they can’t live without like a breakfast cereal.
 You can get basic foodstuffs here but the selection is limited.
 The electricity is 120volt and uses the same plugs as the US and Canada, so your electronics will all work.
 Bring your own medicine as anything special is hard to get.